stfc/pearl-docs/content/02-02_modules.rst

       /apps/modulefiles/eb/

-   These give you access to optimised, pre-compiled software and also to the system’s default Singularity build, which is loaded be default.
+   These give you access to optimised, pre-compiled software and also to the system’s default Singularity build which is loaded be default.

 To view all the software that is available to you: